The Washington State DUI Process

 The penalties for a DUI charge are severe, following offenders for the rest of their lives.
 The more DUI charges in your history, the more serious this charge will become.
 It is important to fight this from the beginning to either have the charges dismissed or reduced if possible.
 In other words, you should reach out to a Snohomish County DUI lawyer as soon as possible in the DUI process.
 It might even be wise to request a lawyer when an officer pulls you over.

 This procedure can be both intimidating and frightening if you’re not familiar with it.
 The best chance to fight your charges is to work with a legal professional who is familiar with the procedure.
 With DUIHeroes as your defenders, we can and will guide you through the process from your initial free consultation through every court date.
 We will be there with you every step of the way.
 Our Washington DUI attorneys are dedicated to providing our clients with bulletproof legal defense from serious charges.
-That’s why we average a 90% success rate getting DUI charges reduced or dismissed.
+That’s why we average a 95% success rate getting first offenses reduced or dismissed*.

 Contact DUIHeroes Today